OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 	g_criticalSection.unlock();
   }

-The create_server.rb script tried to cast a vector<uint8> to the _nodeNeighbors argument but it will fail because the method is expecting a plain-old C-style pointer to pointer of uint8.
-Alas, you have to manually write a simple iterator.
+The create_server.rb script tried to cast a vector<uint8> to the _nodeNeighbors argument but this will coredump your executable because the method is expecting a plain-old C-style pointer to an array of uint8.
+Alas, you have to manually write a simple iterator:

   void GetNodeNeighbors(UInt32_ListByte& _return, const int32_t _homeId, const int8_t _nodeId) {
       uint8* arr;